Diyago/Tabular-data-generation/CODE_OF_CONDUCT.md

 * To set current commit a tag `git tag 0.1.3`
 * Pushing tags to repository `git push origin --tags`

-2. Building new distributive: `python setup.py sdist`
+2. Building new distributive: `python setup.py bdist_wheel`
    * If generated file under `./dist` folder contains `.dirty` like this: `'tabgan-0.1.3+g5249cf6.dirty` you should fix that!
 In order to do that, you should look for uncommited files: `git status`